RasikaWarade/Code_Challenge/README.md

 #Features
 1. Python and Bottle framework was used to build the API

-   To run , first install Bottle framework and then pass the CSV file as argument to the program:
+   To run , first install Bottle framework: $pip install bottle

-   python challenge.py listings.csv
+   and then pass the CSV file as argument to the program:   python challenge.py listings.csv

 2. Access the API as below :